eduardoweiland/cakephp-bootstrap/README.md

-cakephp-bootstrap
+CakePHP Bootstrap
 =================

-Collection of various plugins to help using CakePHP with Bootstrap
+Collection of various plugins to help using CakePHP with Bootstrap.